How to access the InfluxDB API using the Node-RED request node

 - Required Replace

-with the IP address and port of InfluxDB.
-Usually port8086
+YOUR_IPandYOUR_PORTwith the IP address and port of InfluxDB.
+Usually port8086is used but my container is using port3004 - Required Replace

 - Method: